a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 > instructions on determining the objective of the clone. who are the stakeholders? what liabilities are there?
 Is a clone actually necessary?

+It's important to know what you're trying to achieve with the clone, and what challenges the clone will pose for you.
+Let's start by thinking about what a clone does.

+It sounds obvious, but cloning is all about making all of your instances _identical_.
+This isn't always a desirable outcome, so beware.

+> The idea behind cloning is to make all instances identical.

+- what is cloning good for?
+  - removing obsolete/abandoned config from sub-prod instances
+  - making lower envs match prod as closely as possible
+- when do we normally clone
+  - depends on client.
+ServiceNow recommends at least quarterly (get citation)
+  - clone before an upgrade
+- when is cloning easy?
+  - when there's not much config to preserve
+  - when there's already not too myuch divergence between prod and non-prod
+- when is it awkward?
+  - lots of divergence
+  - lots of open workstreams
+  - lots of devs working on stuff
+  - when PROD contains not just sensitive data (like most PRODs do) but extra-sensitive data, e.g. SecOps or HR
+- **maybe all of the above belongs in its own article. it's plenty of content**

 ## Before all clones

 ## Preparing for an individual clone